globusonline/provision/doc/instance_operations.rst

             **"role[domain-gridftp]"**
           ]

-Next, we use the :ref:`cli_gp-update-topology` command to tell Globus Provision to apply the new topology::
+Next, we use the :ref:`cli_gp-instance-update` command to tell Globus Provision to apply the new topology::

-	gp-update-topology -t newtopology.json gpi-02156188
+	gp-instance-update -t newtopology.json gpi-02156188

 You can verify that GridFTP was correctly installed by logging into the ``simple-condor`` host::